josefadamcik/SofleKeyboard/docs/build_guide_choc.md

 - **2 top plates**.
 Send the zip `/Gerbers/Choc_v2/choc-v2-gerber-top.zip` to a PCB fabrication service.
 The top plate holds the switches in place.
 See [sourcing][sourcing].

 - **2 Pro Micro** boards or clones.
 5v, 2x12 pins, ATmega32U4 microcontroller. **Don't** buy the Arduino Micro (a different pinout) or Arduino Mini (different microcontroller).
-You could also use Elite-C which basically Pro Micro wi	th USB-C.
+You could also use Elite-C which basically Pro Micro with USB-C.

-- **4x12 pin header (and optional sockets)** for Pro Micros.
-There are several ways how to mount Pro Micros to the board.
-Either the male pin headers you most likely got with the board from the supplier could be used to solder it directly to the board.
-Build guides for Helix, Corne and Lily58 suggest [those spring pin headers][springpinheader] which are very compact and give you non-permanent connection (you can remove or replace Pro Micros).
-I used the diode legs approach [described at splitkb.com][promicrosocketing] with an ED5624-ND socket (Digi-Key part 115-93-624-41-003000).
+- **4x 12 pin headers (and optional sockets)** for Pro Micros.
+There are several ways to mount Pro Micros to the board.
+The male pin headers you most likely got with the board can be used to solder it directly to the board.
+This makes it hard to replace the board if it fails.
+The micro-USB connector is known to tear off.
+I socketed the Pro Micro using the diode legs approach [described at splitkb.com][promicrosocketing] with two 12-pin female headers.
+This is the option descibed in the build guide here.
+Lastly, [these spring pin headers][springpinheader] are used on similar keyboards and should give a compact, non-permanent connection but have been out of stock for a long time.

 - **58 Kailh Choc keyboard switches**.
 Must be [Kailh Choc v1 switches (PG1350)](https://deskthority.net/wiki/Kailh_PG1350_series) of any color.
 The `PG` prefix is often omitted. **Don't** buy [Kailh Choc v2](https://deskthority.net/wiki/Kailh_PG1353_series), [Kailh Mini Choc](https://deskthority.net/wiki/Kailh_PG1232_series) or [Cherry MX](https://deskthority.net/wiki/Cherry_MX).